Serotonin is a vital neurotransmitter. It influences everything from your sleep cycle to your mood stability, sex drive, memory, and appetite.

-However, in some cases, you might not notice the more subtle signs of low serotonin—thereby missing important opportunities to boost your well-being.
+However, in some cases, you might not notice the more subtle signs of low serotonin.
+Consequently, you may miss important opportunities to boost your well-being.

-What’s more, a lack of serotonin makes you vibrate on a low and ineffective frequency, making it much harder to manifest anything you desire.
-Take five minutes to ask yourself these seven key questions and find out whether you’ve been unknowingly suffering from low serotonin.
+What’s more, a lack of serotonin makes you vibrate on a low and ineffective frequency.
+This, in turn, causes it to be much harder to manifest anything you desire.
+Take five minutes to ask yourself the following seven questions; find out whether you’ve been unknowingly suffering from low serotonin.

-When you consume these sorts of foods, it increases the availability of tryptophan—an amino acids required to produce serotonin.
-However, this is only a short-term solution, as a high intake of carbohydrates can put you at risk of certain chronic illnesses like heart disease and diabetes.
+When you consume these sorts of foods, it increases the availability of tryptophan; an amino acid required to produce serotonin.
+However, this is only a short-term solution.
+Long-term, a high intake of carbohydrates can put you at risk for certain chronic illnesses like heart disease and diabetes.

 As suggested above, normal cognitive function depends on serotonin in a major way.
 Neuroscience has shown that without proper levels of this neurotransmitter, people can begin to notice a decline in mental acuity.

-For example, you might be struggling to remember things that used to cause you no trouble, focusing may be increasingly difficult, and it might take you longer to process new information.
-All if this can make Law of Attraction exercises (e.g. saying affirmations and engaging in creative visualization) much harder, leading to a pervasive sense of frustration.
+For example, you might be struggling to remember things that used to cause you no trouble; focusing may be increasingly difficult; it might take you longer to process new information.
+All of this can make Law of Attraction exercises (e.g. saying affirmations and engaging in creative visualization) much harder, leading to a pervasive sense of frustration.

 Fatigue or exhaustion can be caused by a huge range of physical and psychological issues, but it’s always worth considering the role of serotonin.
-Energy production requires adequate levels of serotonin, and so you can see a big difference in your fatigue levels if you ensure you have enough of this neurotransmitter available.
+Energy production requires adequate levels of serotonin.
+Therefore, you can see a big difference in your fatigue levels if you ensure you have enough of this neurotransmitter available.

-If you don’t already have a diagnosed digestive disorder, an increase in symptoms like abdominal cramping, gas and irregular bowel movements could signal a problem with serotonin.
-Of course, you should always be tested for a full spectrum of more serious physical problems, but when all else has been ruled out it could be time to focus on changing neurotransmitter levels.
+If you don’t already have a diagnosed digestive disorder, an increase in symptoms like abdominal cramping, gas, and irregular bowel movements could signal a problem with serotonin.
+Of course, you should always be tested for a full spectrum of more serious physical problems.
+However, when all else has been ruled out it could be time to focus on changing neurotransmitter levels.

-Since serotonin levels are also connected with the sleep cycle, low serotonin can leave you struggling to fall asleep or making it hard to stay asleep once you go to bed.
-This is because a dearth of serotonin impacts on the production of melatonin, the chemical primarily responsible for regulating your sleep patterns.
+Since serotonin levels are also connected with the sleep cycle, low serotonin can leave you struggling to fall asleep or make it hard to stay asleep once you go to bed.
+This is because a dearth of serotonin impacts the production of melatonin; this is the chemical primarily responsible for regulating your sleep patterns.

-Once again, there can be many causes of insomnia, but in the absence of other explanations (and in the presence of other symptoms) it’s sensible to consider whether low serotonin is the root cause.
+Once again, there can be many causes of insomnia.
+However, in the absence of other explanations (and in the presence of other symptoms), it’s sensible to consider whether low serotonin is the root cause.

 Finally, don’t forget that serotonin can also influence how you feel about (and experience) sex.
-In particular, low levels of serotonin can leave you more interested in having sex while at the same time reducing your ability to feel emotionally close to your partner when you’re physically intimate.
+In particular, low levels of serotonin can leave you more interested in having sex.
+However, an imbalance of serotonin can also reduce your ability to feel emotionally close to your partner when you’re physically intimate.